spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 **Note:** You must close the Unreal Editor before building your workers.
 If the Editor is open when you try to build your workers the command will fail.

-**Note:** You might need to reset [Spatial networking]({{urlRoot}}/content/toolbars##switching-between-native-unreal-networking-and-spatialos-networking).</br>
-By default, Spatial networking is enabled for Unreal GDK projects, including the Example Project.
-However, if you have changed the default networking option for this project, you need to reset it to Spatial networking before building workers.</br>
-To check which networking your project is using, look in its `DefaultGame.ini` configuration file (located in the `<ProjectRoot>\Game\Config` directory).
-If there is a `bSpatialNetworking` option in the file, set it to `True` to enable Spatial networking.
-If there is no `SpatialNetworking` option, you do not have to do anything, as the project will default to using Spatial networking.

 There are two ways to build your worker assemblies (known as “building workers”):

-* Build your workers automatically using the `BuildProject.bat` script. </br>
-  This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
+**Option 1** Build your workers automatically using the `BuildProject.bat` script This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
 It then compresses your workers and saves them as .zip files to the `UnrealGDKExampleProject\spatial\build\assembly\worker` directory.
-Use this script if you want to build server-workers and client-workers at the same time. <br/><br/>
+Use this script if you want to build server-workers and client-workers at the same time.
-* Build your workers manually using the command line. </br>
-  Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example: Editor, Test, Shipping or Linux.

 <%(#Expandable title="Build your workers using `BuildProject.bat`")%>
-  To build your workers using the BuildProject.bat script: <br/>
+To build your workers using the BuildProject.bat script:
 In File Explorer, navigate to the `UnrealGDKExampleProject` directory.
 Double click BuildProject.bat.
 This opens a command line window and automatically creates your client and server workers.
 <%(/Expandable)%>

+**Option 2** Build your workers manually using the command line.
+Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example: Editor, Test, Shipping or Linux.

 <%(#Expandable title="Build your workers  manually using the command line")%>
 In a terminal window, navigate to the UnrealGDKExampleProject directory.
 Build a server-worker assembly by running the following command: <br/>
 `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooterServer Linux Development GDKShooter.uproject`
 Build a client-worker assembly by running the following command: <br/>
 `Game\Plugins\UnrealGDK\SpatialGDK\Build\Scripts\BuildWorker.bat GDKShooter Win64 Development GDKShooter.uproject`
 <%(/Expandable)%>

 **Troubleshooting**
+<%(#Expandable title="Reset Spatial networking")%>
+You might need to reset [Spatial networking]({{urlRoot}}/content/toolbars##switching-between-native-unreal-networking-and-spatialos-networking).</br>
+By default, Spatial networking is enabled for Unreal GDK projects, including the Example Project.
+However, if you have changed the default networking option for this project, you need to reset it to Spatial networking before building workers.</br>
+To check which networking your project is using, look in its `DefaultGame.ini` configuration file (located in the `<ProjectRoot>\Game\Config` directory).
+If there is a `bSpatialNetworking` option in the file, set it to `True` to enable Spatial networking.
+If there is no `SpatialNetworking` option, you do not have to do anything, as the project will default to using Spatial networking.
+<%(/Expandable)%>

 <%(#Expandable title="BuildProject.bat can’t find the path specified")%>
 If you receive the error `The system cannot find the path specified.
 Builds failed.`, open `ProjectPaths.bat` in a text editor and ensure that `PROJECT_PATH` and `GAME_NAME` are correct. `PROJECT_PATH` needs to be the name of your Unreal project folder (usually Game). `GAME_NAME` needs to be the same name as your Unreal Project `.uproject` file.
 <%(/Expandable)%>